ruiz94/cine_spot/README.md

 # 🎬 CineSpot

-A modern application to sell Cinema tickets
+A modern application to sell Cinema tickets.

 ## 📋 Description